Coltonton/eon-custom-themes/README.md

 - **Additional Resources** (not an active feature) can be a variaty of things consult the contrib.txt file in the desired themes folder in `contributed-themes`.
 Possible additional resources are OpenPilot sounds, OpenPilot assets (like the home button icon and other things like the battery icon & cell strength), and even code patches!!

 ### Restoring Theme Assets From Backup:
-- Simply SSH into your EON and run `exec /data/eon-custom-themes/restore_backup.py` and it works just like the main program but serches for all the backups that were made in `/sdcard` insted.
+- Simply SSH into your EON and run `exec /data/eon-custom-themes/restore_theme.py` and it works just like the main program but serches for all the backups that were made in `/sdcard` insted.
 The backup folders are created and named with the date/time the backup occured

 ### Restoring The Comma Stock Theme If Backup Lost:
-- Use the main `exec /data/eon-custom-themes/install_theme.py` and select the 'comma-default' theme.
+- SSH into your eon and run `exec /data/eon-custom-themes/restore_theme.py` and use oprtion "r" to restore the Comma-Default theme.
+This will only restore the Boot-Logo and Boot-Animation.
+If you need to send your device back to Comma for any reason or selling, it's best to load the main Comma.ai OpenPilot branch, which will restore spinner and anything else.
+- If you have the auto installer installed as part of your current OpenPilot fork and `Enter 'r' to restore the Comma-Default theme` is not an option please clone the [main repo from here](https://github.com/Coltonton/eon-custom-themes).